Artemis-Kounalaki/Thesis/gene_order_conservation.md

 #Keep a dictionary with keys only appear
-#in dict2 and not in Dict1 (clean overalpped transcripts)
+#in dict2 and not in Dict1 (clean overlapped transcripts)

 keep={k:v for k,v in dict2.items() if k not in Dict1}
 unkeep=list(itertools.chain.from_iterable(keep.values()))

-#Make a txt file with the transormed blast results.
+#Make a txt file with the transformed blast results.
 with open("clean_blast_res.txt", 'w') as out:
     for item in unkeep:
         out.write(str(item)+'\n')